jpweideman/Evidential-Bayesian-DL/README.md

 combines the epistemic uncertainty of a BNN with the distributional uncertainty of EDL.

 The framework supports single label targets and annotator count targets.
-For counts it provides multinomial and Dirichlet multinomial likelihoods and the CIFAR-10H dataset.
-Every evaluation can decompose the predictive uncertainty into aleatoric, distributional, and epistemic terms and dump per input arrays for offline analysis.

 ## Installation